adam3smith/lis546_Sp24/content/overview_and_intro.md

 A further important distinction that we made about metadata is that it can be applied to both individual items, or collections or groups of related items.
 We referred to this as a distinction between **Item and Collection level metadata**.

-**Expressivity Vs Tractability.** One of the key concepts we discussed in DC I is the idea that all knowledge organization activities are a tradeoff between how expressive we make information, and how tractable it is to manage that information.
-The more expressive we make our metadata, the less tractable it is in terms of generating, managing, and computing for reuse.
-Inversely, if we optimize our documentation for tractability we sacrifice some of the power in expressing information about attributes that define class membership.
-The challenge of all knowledge representation and organization activities - including metadata and documentation for data curation - is balancing expressivity and tractability.

 **Normalization** literally means making data conform to a normal schema.
 Practically, normalization includes the activities needed for transforming data structures, organizing variables (columns) and observations (rows), and editing data values so that they are consistent, interpretable, and match best practices in a field.
 (Note from Bree: For those of you with statistics and data science experience, note how this differs from [statistical normalization](https://en.wikipedia.org/wiki/Normalization_(statistics)) techniques.
 I mention this because I've been in conversations where the use of this term has meant different things to different people causing confusion.)

 **Data Quality**: From the ISO 8000 definition we assume data quality are "...the degree to which a set of characteristics of data fulfills stated requirements.”
 In simpler terms data quality is the degree to which a set of data or metadata are fit for use.
 Examples of data quality characteristics include completeness, validity, accuracy, consistency, availability and timeliness.

+**Expressivity vss Tractability.** One of the key concepts we discussed in DC I is the idea that all knowledge organization activities are a tradeoff between how expressive we make information, and how tractable it is to manage that information.
+The more expressive we make our metadata, the less tractable it is in terms of generating, managing, and computing for reuse.
+Inversely, if we optimize our documentation for tractability we sacrifice some of the power in expressing information about attributes that define class membership.
+The challenge of all knowledge representation and organization activities - including metadata and documentation for data curation - is balancing expressivity and tractability.

 ## Summary
 These basic concepts give us some of the declarative knowledge we need to begin to do data curation work.
 Over the next ten weeks I will continue to offer working definitions about basic concepts related to DC II readings and topics.
 It's important to keep in mind these are 'working definitions' - they may have important qualifications or need refinement in any particular context.
 The point of this long review isn't to ask you to memorize these concepts, but instead provide something like a 'term of reference' or knowledge base that we can continue to refine and improve over the course.